Don Bosco initiatives in the city of Vadodara

 The Don Bosco brothers establish initial contact with the children and teenagers on the streets, at bus stops, railway stations and markets.
 This first encounter is reinforced by regular visits, because regular contact helps to shed fears and gain trust.

-Children and young people receive support and are given the opportunity to come to Don Bosco open shelters, which are open communal facilities, i.e. children can come and go as they please.
+Children and young people receive support and are given the opportunity to come to Don Bosco open shelters, which are open communal facilities.
+Children can come and go as they please.
 Shelter workers show the children that they are their friends and that their help is unconditional.
 The children get something to eat and can wash up and do laundry.
 Games, fun and support during learning are part of the program, as are hygiene training and psychological counselling.

 Orphanage “House of Love“

 Selected boys from the region are invited to live in the Don Bosco Centre, also called the “House of Love”.
 It is up to the boys to decide whether they want to stay or not.
-Currently, the Don Bosco Centre Snehalaya is home to 106 boys aged between 6-18.
-But the Don Bosco brothers do much more: they give the children loving care, convey values and offer holistic education, i.e. they help with learning, motivate the children to play team sports, paint, dance and pursue other activities.
+Currently, the Don Bosco Centre Snehalaya is home to over a hundred boys aged between 6 and 18.
+But the Don Bosco brothers do much more: they give the children loving care, convey values and offer holistic education.
+They help with learning, motivate the children to play team sports, paint, dance and pursue other activities.
 They also promote the spiritual development of children without religious dogmas, help them develop a sense of community, closeness to nature, domestic skills and offer support with career choices and vocational training.